kiwanami/emacs-calfw/readme.md

 (require 'calfw-cal)
 ```

-Then, M-x `cfw:open-diary-calendar`.
+Then, M-x `calfw-cal-open-diary-calendar`.

 If you see a blank entry for each day, set the variable `diary-list-include-blanks` to nil.

 ### General setting

 The calfw view can display many schedule items, gathering some schedule sources.
-Using the function `cfw:open-calendar-buffer` is the general way to display the schedules.
+Using the function `calfw-open-calendar-buffer` is the general way to display the schedules.

 Here is the sample code: